Home Contact Center Productivity

 4. Contact Center University

-The questions presented below are in multiple choice format and are drawn from the Contact Center management workshop I’ve run around the world for over 20 years.
+The questions presented below are in multiple choice format and are drawn from the Contact Center management workshops I’ve run around the world for over 20 years.

 Read through each question and choose the answer that you think is correct – that’s either a, b, c or d.
 There is only one correct answer for each question.